noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/privateLink.md

 ### anti patterns

+- alternatives
+  - Make the application public, but then you are using the internet.
+  - set up VPC peering, but that may be more management overhead than necessary
+    - VPC Peering connections are only a one-to-one connection.

 ## features

 - secure traffic via private IP addresses
 - simplified network & firewall management rules
 - HIPAA, EU-US privacy shield, PCI and other governmental compliancy regulations
 - deliver SaaS services via prebuilt third-party integrations
+- connect services across different accounts and Amazon VPCs to significantly simplify your network architecture
+- use private IP connectivity: services function as though they were hosted directly on your private network.
+- associate security groups and attach an endpoint policy to interface endpoints, control who access to a specified service

 ## terms